k24d/ssm-vault/README.md

 DB_USERNAME=dbuser
 ```

-See "[Usage](USAGE.md)" for details of available commands.
+See "[Usage](USAGE.md)" for detailed usage.
 For Docker users, "[Docker with SSM Parameter Store](DOCKER.md)" describes how to use SSM Vault from Docker containers.

+## Infrastructure as Code

+When you organize application parameters and secrets as part of "Infrastructure as Code", I recommend that you use [Terraform](https://www.terraform.io) or similar tools instead of using SSM Vault manually.  "[SSM Parameter Store from Terraform](TERRAFORM.md)" briefly describes how to use Terraform for parameter management.